joy-arz/ai-buddy-marketing/README.md

 **Where to Store API Keys for Deployment:**

 *   **✅ Vercel Environment Variables:** This is the standard and secure way when deploying to Vercel.
 You add the keys in the Vercel dashboard for your project.
-Your application code reads them using `process.env.CEREBRAS_API_KEY` (or similar) just like it did locally, but now the values come from Vercel's secure environment.
+Your application code reads them using `process.env.CEREBRAS_API_KEY` (or similar) just like it did locally, but now the values come from Vercel's secure environment.# ai-buddy-marketing